 EN of Be = 1.5 & EN of B = 2.0 ⇒ (EN value increase across a period)

 EN of Al = 1.5

-Thus, beryllium and aluminium, which are diagonally placed in the periodic table, have same EN values.
+Thus, beryllium and aluminum, which are diagonally placed in the periodic table, have the same EN values.

 F > O > Cl > N > Br > I > S > C > H > metals